entropyxyz/entropy-core/crates/test-cli/README.md

 ### Status

-To see if you have access to a successfully configured deployment you can try the `status` command which will list the currently registered entropy accounts:
+To see if you have access to a successfully configured deployment you can try the `status` command which will list the currently registered entropy accounts and stored programs:

 `cargo run -p test-cli -- status`